-- Cleto Reyes is sold in the USA by RINGSIDE, which is an official Cleto Reyes distributer in the US.
-You’ll see some gloves called RINGSIDE Cleto Reyes, but this simply means they are sold by RINGSIDE, but sitll manufactured by the Cleto Reyes Mexican factory in Mexico.
+- Cleto Reyes is sold in the USA by RINGSIDE, which is an official Cleto Reyes distributor in the US.
+You’ll see some gloves called RINGSIDE Cleto Reyes, but this simply means they are sold by RINGSIDE, but still manufactured by the Cleto Reyes Mexican factory in Mexico.

 Cleto Reyes Training Boxing Gloves Review